testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 ### `customQueryNames` rules option has been removed

-Until now,

-se rules reporting errors related to Testing Library queries needed an option called `customQueryNames` so you could specify which extra queries you'd like to report apart from built-in ones.
+Until now, those rules reporting errors related to Testing Library queries needed an option called `customQueryNames` so you could specify which extra queries you'd like to report apart from built-in ones.
 This option has been removed in favor of reporting every method matching Testing Library queries pattern.
 The only thing you need to do is removing `customQueryNames` from your rules config if any.
 You can read more about it in corresponding [Aggressive Reporting - Queries](#queries) section.

 ### `renderFunctions` rules option has been removed